All Episodes

 Okay, good.

-Actually Rush used it just a couple of days.
+Yeah, actually, Rush used it just a couple of days.

-That was the Jimmy Hoffer Junior thing.
+That was the Jimmy Hoffer Jr. thing.

-Uh don't take these things lightly.
+Don't take these things lightly.

-It's gonna be a uh very ugly and unattractive election season.
+It's going to be a very ugly and unattractive election season because these guys are takers.

-And they're exactly the same like the government goons on the streets of Athens who killed those three bank clerks, burned uh the uh set this bank alight.
+And they're exactly the same like the government goons on the streets of Athens who killed those three bank clerks.

-Three bank clerks burned to death because the government workers demonstrating in defense of their government privileges would not let the emergency workers get to uh the bank and rescue these three bank clerks.
+Three bank clerks burned to death because the government workers demonstrating in defense of their government privileges would not let the emergency workers get to the bank and rescue these three bank clerks.

-Uh don't underestimate the possibility of things like that happening here.
+Don't underestimate the possibility of things like that happening here.

 These guys are serious.